If you need finance to cover your college or higher education course, read on to find out what is available

 It can take up to 6 weeks for Student Finance England to process your application, so be sure to apply as soon as you can.
 If your application is late, then your money might be too.

 Tuition fees and Maintenance Loans

 Calculate how much you may get

-If you are an EU national, your Tuition fees will be paid but you need to be resident in the UK for five years to receive Maintenance loans.
+**If you are an EU national, you you need to be resident in the UK for 5 years to receive Maintenance Loans

 Student Finance England